Uncrave by Licious

 If it smells right, it will taste right.
 Period.

-Certainly, Licious Uncrave have used soy and wheat, but the use of “bengal gram” was a welcome detour!
-Needless to stay, the humble “chanaa dal” is one of the best plant-based sources of proteins.
+Certainly, Licious Uncrave have used soy and wheat, but the addition of “bengal gram” was a welcome detour!
+Needless to say, the humble “chanaa dal” is one of the best plant-based sources of proteins.
 They’ve also used cashew and mint.
 And Ghee.
 So it ain’t exactly vegan.
-But i do have vegan friends who are ok with consuming A2 Ghee occasionally.
+But i do have vegan friends who are ok with consuming ethically sourced A2 Ghee occasionally.

 How I cooked the Plant-based seekh kebabs